 Raw sprouts (such as those eaten in a salad) may contain bacteria that can get into the shell or seed of a sprout before it grows, causing contamination even if they are grown in sanitary conditions.
 The FDA advises that pregnant women avoid raw sprouts altogether as they have been responsible for several outbreaks of foodborne illness.
 If you want to eat sprouts, cook them thoroughly and fully.

-The gray areas surrounding fruit and veg are why it’s generally advised that pregnant women prepare their own salad, fruit, and vegetables at home.
+The gray areas surrounding fruit and veg are why it’s generally advised that pregnant women prepare their own salad, fresh fruit, and vegetables at home.

 8. Food Containing Caffeine

 You don’t just have to limit your caffeine intake from drinks in pregnancy, but from food as well.
 Many people aren’t aware that caffeine is present in many foods, notably:

 - Chocolate naturally contains caffeine, present in cocoa beans.
 As a general rule, the darker the chocolate, the more caffeine it can contain.
 An average dark chocolate bar contains 25mg and a milk chocolate bar is closer to 10-15mg.
 Bear this in mind if you’re making hot chocolate or chocolate milk with cocoa, too.

 - Coffee flavored ice cream or desserts – many coffee flavored sweet treats will contain caffeine if they have coffee in them, but it’s usually in trace amounts that you needn’t be concerned by.
 However, coffee beans themselves are sometimes used in recipes or for decoration, and these do contain about 10mg per bean.
 Also, some desserts call for espresso coffee either poured over or soaked in the ingredients (like tiramisu) so they will contain more caffeine than usual.